 The penalties for aggravated kidnapping, the most serious offense Castellanos has been charged with, range anywhere from 15 years to life in prison.
 However, the law also provides for a reduced sentence of 10 or potentially six years in cases where the court “finds that a lesser term… is in the interests of justice.”
 If convicted, Castellanos’ young age and clean criminal record may be grounds for such a sentence.

 An arrest during the teenage years can create serious problems when it comes to getting accepted into college, getting approved for student loans, and finding employment.
 If your son or daughter has been charged with juvenile crimes in Utah, it is critically important to ensure that his or her Constitutional rights are being aggressively protected by an experienced criminal defense lawyer.

-Attorney Darwin Overson has more than 16 years of experience handling thousands of misdemeanor and felony cases in the Salt Lake City area, including shoplifting, vandalism, underage drinking, and rape.
+Salt Lake City criminal defense lawyer Darwin Overson has more than 16 years of experience handling thousands of misdemeanor and felony cases in the Salt Lake City area, including shoplifting, vandalism, underage drinking, and rape.
 For a free, completely confidential legal consultation with Darwin, call the law offices of Overson Law, LLC at (801) 758-2287 today.